JoseFaeti/Perl-ErrorHandler/README.md

 #ErrorHandler

-Simple module to uniform and ease the management of error calls across a perl program.
+Simple module to uniform and ease the management of error calls across a Perl program.

 It abstracts an error function so that errors can be handled the same way across all program.